frontierdotxyz/hello/README.md

 Thanks so much for visiting us and being curious.
 If you'd like access to beta versions of Frontier or are a developer who is keen to dig into the things we're making, feel free to email us.

-- Android testers can reach us at android@frontierwallet.com.
+- Android testers can reach us at android [at] frontierwallet.com.
-- iOS testers can reach us at ios@frontierwallet.com.
+- iOS testers can reach us at ios [at] frontierwallet.com.

 Who knows?
 There might be a special gift waiting for you if you reach out to us and help test what we build. 🙃